rachelslaybaugh/shell-novice/01-filedir.md

 All 1520 files will go into the same directory.

-If she is in her home directory,
-Nelle can see what files she has using the command:
+If she is in her home directory, my can see what files she has using the command:

 ~~~ {.input}
 $ ls north-pacific-gyre/2012-07-03/